 When you have this problem, you might think that avoiding fluids will help.
 However, the opposite is more likely the case, in that dehydration can lead to irritation of the bladder.
 Drinking plenty of fluids can help to keep the bladder healthy, which may in turn help to reduce leakage.

 Healthy urine should be pale yellow.
 When it is darker in colour, it may indicate dehydration, although some vitamin pills can change the colour of otherwise healthy urine.
 It’s also considered normal to pass urine four to six times per day and once during the night, and to be able to urinate without strain and to empty the bladder completely.

+Urinary incontinence in women may be more common than it is in men.
 According to the Continence Foundation Australia, the condition may affect around 13% of men and 37% of women at some stage of their lives.
 Research shows that around 70% of people report not seeking treatment for urinary leakage, and that 50% of women aged 45-59 report having suffered some degree of incontinence.

 While fluids can help to prevent incontinence, there are some drinks that can worsen the problem by irritating the bladder, particularly those that are acidic in nature.

 - Caffeinated drinks such as coffee and some soft drinks.